 Integrating foster children with your own children tends to concern most people.
 One parent asked me, “Can I provide foster care if my children are two and three years old?”
 I said emphatically, “Yes!”
 It is good to have other children in the home.
 However, if you are experiencing difficulty with your own children then foster parenting may not be the best route at this point.

 I hope that these points will help you to decide if foster parenting is the right fit for you.
 I’m not here to convince you to sign up to do foster care, but rather to give you help and facts … the real facts.
 Maybe you have what it takes to be a foster parent.
-When you make the commitment to open your home to foster care you will be doing a good thing.
+When you commit to open your home to foster care you will be doing a good thing.
 You may even save a child’s life!
 Be that someone to give a child a chance to someday enjoy a happy and healthy home of their own.